-Table 1 reports descriptive statistics along with t-test and Wilcoxon rank-sum test of the seven regression variables regarding characteristics of the two groups of firms.
-LOSSFIRM results indicate that there is a significantly higher percentage (88%) of no-code firms with net loss than that (68%) of matched code firms.
-This higher percentage of LOSSFIRM among no-code firms could be explained by a significantly higher percentage (49%) of no-code firms that had no revenue compared to only 34% of matched code firms.
-Additionally, no-code firm also had significantly smaller SIZE (natural logarithm of ending total market value) than code firms.
+Table 2 reports univariate-test results of the seven regression variables regarding characteristics of the two groups of firms.
+In addition to the significant result of LOSSFIRM, no-code firms also had significantly smaller SIZE (natural logarithm of ending total market value) than code firms.
 No-code firms also had a significantly lower mean ratio of independent directors on their audit committee (52.7%) than that (79.5%) of code firms.
-There is also significantly higher percentage of no-code firms (74.5%) that have the same person as its CEO and board chairman than code firms (52.1%).
+There is also significantly higher percentage of no-code firms (74.5%) that have the same person as its CEO and board chairman than code firm (52.1%).
 No-code firms also had significantly smaller board size with the mean value of 5.223 versus 6.5 for code firms.
 The two groups do not differ with respect to CEO stock ownership and stock ownership of institutional investors.

-Table 2 shows logit regression results concerning the characteristics of no-code firms.
+Table 3 shows logit regression results concerning the characteristics of no-code firms.
 The results indicate five significant variables listed here in an order of their significance level: AUDIND, LOSSFIRM, BODSIZE, SIZE and CEOCHR.
-In sum, no-code firms had a less independent audit committee, are more likely to have net loss which is an indicator of poorer financial performance, had a smaller board size, are smaller firms, and had its CEO chaired BOD.
-These regression results are in line with the results in Table 1.
+In sum, no-code firms had a less independent audit committee, are more likely to have net loss - an indicator of poorer financial performance, had a smaller board size, are smaller firms, and had its CEO chaired BOD.
+These regression results are in line with the univariate results in Table 2.

-Table 3 presents descriptive statistics along with t-test and Wilcoxon rank-sum test of the four variables in the regression model for testing the effect of having no ethics code on firm financial performance measured by whether a firm had net loss in a subsequent year.
+Table 4 presents univariate-test results of the four variables in the regression model for testing the effect of having no ethics code on firm financial performance measured by whether a firm had net loss in the year after having no code of ethics.
 These results are based on a total of 185 firms: 41 net-income firms and 144 net-loss firms.
 Three out of 188 firms were excluded because their RISK cannot be computed due to their zero total assets.
-Results indicate that firms with net loss are more likely to have no ethics code in the prior year as indicated by the NOCODE mean value of 0.565 for net-loss firms versus 0.268 for net-income firms.
+Results indicate that firms with net losses are more likely to have no ethics code in the prior year as indicated by the NOCODE mean value of 0.565 for net-loss firms versus 0.268 for net-income firms.
 Loss firms are also smaller with the SIZE mean value of 0.962 that is significantly smaller than 5.872, the SIZE mean value of net-income firms.
 Poorly performing firms with net loss also had significantly lower investment opportunities in the prior year (INVOPP) with the mean value of 3.092 versus 12.829 of net-income firms.
-Both net-income and net loss firms do not differ in terms of RISK measured as total debt to total assets in the prior year.
+Both net-income and net loss firms do not differ in terms of RISK, total debt to total assets in the prior year.

-Table 4 reports logit regression results of the effect of having no ethics-code on firm performance measured by whether a firm had net loss in a subsequent year.
+Table 5 reports logit regression results of the effect of having no ethics-code on firm performance measured by whether a firm had net loss in the year after having no code of ethics.

 The results indicate that three out of four explanatory variables, NOCODE, SIZE and INVOPP, have statistically significant effect on financial performance in the expected direction.
-That is smaller size, lower investment opportunities and having no code of ethics in the prior year, t-1, are significantly associated with poorer financial performance in year t.
-These results, which are consistent with those in Table 3, support the hypothesis that having no ethics code for principal officers could increase a likelihood of weaker future financial performance.
+That is smaller size, lower investment opportunities and having no code of ethics in the prior year are significantly related to poorer financial performance in year t.
+These results support the hypothesis that having no ethics code for principal officers could increase a likelihood of weaker future financial performance.